A flag of Portugal and a sign: 'Is Portugal safe?'

 Portugal has a very low crime rate compared to other countries.
 Violent crimes are uncommon and usually happen only in specific areas known for being unsafe.
 So, people wondering if Portugal is dangerous for tourists, have their answers in the low crime rates statistics.

-In terms of safety, Portugal ranks third out of 163 countries in the 2022 Global Peace Index, and second out of 36 countries in Europe, just behind Iceland.
+In terms of safety, Portugal ranks 7 out of 163 countries in the 2024 Global Peace Index, and second out of 36 countries in Europe, just behind Iceland.
+The index measures the peacefulness of countries.
+The lower the score the more peaceful the country, and Portugal’s ranking is great!

 How were these data collected?
 Numbeo collects data from over 1,500 people living in Portugal, which shows that most people feel very safe walking alone during daylight, and feel safe walking around alone at night, though they consider corruption and bribery to be a moderate problem.